JayCRL/AndroidStudyProject/README.md

 String defaultName = getApplication().getResources().getString(R.string.nameval);
 ```

-   notice: R.string.nameval is just can help us get the id of the resourses if we want to use it we need to add the *getApplication().getResources.getString.*
+   notice: R.string.nameval is just can help us get the id of the resources if we want to use it we need to add the *getApplication().getResources.getString.*

 ​	getApplication means get the  object of the app itself .
 Others is easy to understand.
 Is a key-value function to get the value.